For our 31 days of STEM activities for kids, I wanted to do science experiments for kids that were easy, but impressive at the same time.

 If you want to go further with this experiment, you can experiment with various additives to the vinegar and baking soda mixture to see if you can make the eruption more impressive or change the speed at which it leaves the bottle.

-Other Volcano Eruption Experiments for Science Fairs
+More Volcano Experiments for Kids

 Pumpkin Volcano Experiment for Kids